 It's no secret that the coaching career of Patriots linebackers coach Steve Belichick has been boosted immeasurably by his legendary father, Bill.

-But new comments from recently retired Patriots star cornerback Devin McCourty have perhaps revealed just how much the younger Belichick initially was out of his depth as a 20-something position coach.
+But new comments from recently retired Patriots star cornerback Devin McCourty have perhaps revealed just how much the younger Belichick was out of his depth as a 20-something position coach.

 McCourty, during an appearance on former NFL star Chris Long's "Green Light" podcast, claimed that Steve Belichick admitted he was unprepared to for the job when he was promoted to safeties coach in 2016.
 McCourty said he found Belichick's candor endearing.